 The Nebraska Music Teachers Association is an organization of over 300 musicians dedicated to a practical role of artistic service in today’s society.
 NMTA provides cultural leadership through a wide variety of activities for teachers, students, and professional musicians.
 It promotes high professional standards in music and fulfills its responsibility to artistic and educational leadership in the state.

 NMTA was founded in 1916.
 NMTA is affiliated with Music Teachers National Association (MTNA), which has a membership of over 24,000 musicians nationwide.

 Please look through our website to learn more about us or to find a music teacher.

 FTC Antitrust Compliance Guide

 Please click here for the MTNA Antitrust Compliance Guide.

-- The Annual Meeting of the NMTA Association is slated for Sunday, October 25, 2020 at 1:00 PM on ZOOM.
+- The Annual Meeting of the NMTA Association has been changed to Thursday, October 22, 2020 at 10:00 AM on ZOOM.
+Please disregard the date and time listed in the Summer 2020 Newsletter.
 An invitation to join the ZOOM meeting will be sent to Association members one week before the meeting.
 All NMTA members are welcome to attend.

 - NMTA Workshop Grant applications are due November 15, 2020.
 Click on Teacher Programs/Grants at the top of this page for details.